 When you own your own business, it’s important to look at expenses as well as income in order to remain profitable.

 I looked into various (not all – not even education or supplies and materials!) expenses for artists and thought it might be interesting to share the results.
-Feel free to add to our completely unscientific list in a comment on the Art Biz Blog.
+Feel free to add to our completely unscientific list in a comment.

 Central Virginia (476sf): $355/month

 Key West, FL (750sf – 3 rooms): $1600 for studio + store front

 Ravenswood, Chicago, IL (600+ sf): $540/month

 Albuquerque, NM (175sf): $200/mo in nonprofit art center, includes utilities, not air-conditioned

 San Francisco, CA (154sf): $431/month and says most of her friends pay around $800 for an equivalent space